Denzel-Hernandez/Hangman-Game/README.md

 # Hangman Game

 A classic **Hangman** game built using **C#**.
-This terminal-based game challenges players to guess a hidden word, letter by letter, with a limited number of incorrect guesses.
-Players can choose a difficulty level that affects the complexity of the words, and points are awarded based on the selected difficulty.
+This terminal-based game offers a challenge to guess a hidden word, letter by letter, with a limited number of incorrect guesses.
+Players can select a difficulty level that affects the complexity of the word, and they can earn points based on their performance.
+The game also includes a visual representation of the hangman, and players have the option to use a hint at the cost of one attempt.

 ## Features
-- **Difficulty level selection**: Choose from easy, medium, or hard.
-The word complexity increases with the difficulty, while the number of allowed incorrect guesses remains the same.
+- **Difficulty Level Selection**: Choose between easy, medium, or hard.
+Word complexity increases with difficulty, while the number of guesses remains the same.
-- **Point System**: Earn 40 points for winning on easy and 50 points for winning on hard.
+- **Point System**: Earn points based on the number of attempts remaining.
+Easy mode rewards 40 points, and hard mode rewards 50 points if you win.
-- Terminal-based **user interface**.
-- Random word selection from a predefined list.
-- Tracks and displays correct and incorrect guesses.
+- **Hint System**: Use a hint to reveal a letter at the cost of one attempt.
-- **Visual representation of the hangman** as incorrect guesses accumulate.
+- **Visual Hangman Representation**: The hangman is drawn step by step as incorrect guesses accumulate.
-- Win/lose conditions based on correct guesses before the hangman is completed.
+- **Random Word Selection**: Words are randomly selected from a predefined list based on the chosen difficulty level.
+- **High Score Tracking**: The game keeps track of the total score and the highest score across multiple rounds.

 ## Technologies Used
 - **C#**